 Hospitalizations

-This datapoint measures the number of times residents are hospitalized per thousand days of patient care.
-Avoiding the hospital is critical to the physical well-being of nursing home patients.
+This is the number of times residents are hospitalized per 1,000 days of patient care.
+There is typically a correlation between keeping patients out of the hospital and the overall quality of long-term care.

 Short-term Care: Rehospitalizations

-Measures the number of times residents are rehospitalized per thousand days of short-term resident care.
-Avoiding rehospitalizations during rehabilitation is key to restoring the physical abilities of residents.
+This metric is a measure of the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+Avoiding rehospitalizations during rehabilitation is important to restoring the physical well-being of residents.

 Nearby Hospitals